david-fong/okiidoku/cpp/readme.md

 ## Building and Running okiidoku\_cli

-If you are familiar enough with CMake, you know what to do and I don't need to give you instructions.
-If you're not, just use the VS Code CMake-Tools extension to build the project.
+You can use CMake from the command list, or just use the VS Code CMake-Tools extension to build the project.

 You can use `tput rmam` to disable the terminal's line wrapping, and `tput smam` to enable it again afterward.